jonathandannel/pixelmap/README.md

 ## TODO:

-This is a work in progress currently being developed.
+This is a work in progress, and is currently being developed!

 - Create docker container for building client APKs/deploying API
 - Add multiple language `tessdata` to pytesseract path in API container